 Different Types of Alcohol

-Types of alcohol uses for the manufacture of beer, wine, brandy is ethanol but alcohols like monohydric, polyhydric, aromatic, and aliphatic alcohol uses in different alcoholic beverages and drug preparation.
-Alcohol is the organic compounds or hydroxyl derivative of hydrocarbon mainly alkane and isomers of ethers prepared on the specific heat with dilute sulphuric acid under pressure.
-According to the number of functional or alcoholic groups, these organic compounds in chemical science are classified as, Monohydric Dihydric, Trihydric, Polyhydric.
-The lower members are liquids and lees volatile due to association through hydrogen bonding extending over a chain of molecules but higher members are solid and almost orderless.
+Types of alcohol uses for the manufacture of drinks or beer, vodka, brandy is ethyl alcohol or ethanol but monohydric, polyhydric, aromatic, and aliphatic alcohols used in different alcoholic content like food beverages and drug preparation.
+Alcohol is the isomers of ether or hydroxyl derivative of hydrocarbon prepared from alkene with specific heat and dilute sulphuric acid under pressure.
+According to the number of functional or alcoholic groups, these organic compounds in chemistry are classified as, Monohydric Dihydric, Trihydric, Polyhydric alcohol.
+The lower members of alcohol are liquids and lees volatile due to association through hydrogen bonding extending over a chain of molecules but higher members are solid and almost orderless.

-Infrared spectrum studies of hydroxyl groups in alcohols show they absorbed electromagnetic radiation with the frequency from 3650 to 3580 cm-1 and this is true only if there is no hydrogen bonding.
-Therefore, intermolecular hydrogen bonding produces absorption in the region from 3550 to 3230 cm-1.
+Infrared spectrum studies of hydroxyl groups in alcohol show they absorbed electromagnetic spectrum radiation with the frequency from 3650 to 3580 cm-1 and this is true only if there is no hydrogen bonding.
+Therefore, intermolecular hydrogen bonding in alcohols produces absorption in the region from 3550 to 3230 cm-1.

 Monohydric alcohols contain one alcoholic group and dihydric and trihydric contain two or three alcoholic groups.
 But the alcohols contain four or more than four alcoholic groups called polyhydric alcohols.
 The monohydric alcohols are the simplest with the general molecular formula, CnH2n+2O or CnH2n+1OH.